MrCee/InvoicePlane-DockerX/README.md

 This is not just a container that starts.

-It is a system designed to **manage state correctly across installs, rebuilds, and recovery**.
+It is a system that:

+- keeps application, environment, and runtime state aligned
+- prevents configuration drift
+- preserves user data across rebuilds
+- safely introduces new templates and overrides
+- supports schema-aware database recovery

+### Result

+- predictable behaviour
+- reproducible environments
+- safe customization
+- reliable recovery across versions

 ---